csgib/BRAINMAP/README.md

-BRAINMAP is a tool for crating network scheme....
-Hope you like it
+BRAINMAP is a tool for creating network schemes....
+Enjoy